– Hashtag – A hashtag is the pound or number sign (#) placed in front of a keyword or phrase to make it clickable and searchable. Hashtags only work with letters & numbers – no spaces between words. Hashtags are not case sensitive. Use them consistently in your posts to help classify them with major

 Following – The people that follow a user or that a user follows.

-Google+ – A social network run by Google that they are eliminating by August, 2019 – so don’t bother with it.
+Google+ – A defunct social network run by Google that they killed April 1, 2019.
+Make sure all links on your website to G+ are removed.
 Read this article for tips on how to compensate for the loss of this powerful tool.

 Google Juice – Anything that helps in search engine optimization: relevant links, proper use of keywords, blogging at least once a week, etc.